 What about the history of femme identity?
 What kinds of organizing around femme identities is happening?
 How is this identity situated in queer communities?
 Are discussions and cross-alliances happening between other radical identities?
-How can femme identities challenge and resist mainstream and (especially) queer assumptions about gender, sexuality, femininity, and identity?
+How can femme identities challenge and resist mainstream and (especially) queer assumptions about gender, sexuality, femininity,

 And how do we overcome the very real challenge of creating a liberatory framework and space when we're all coming from different histories, socialization experiences, identities, perspectives...?

 See the trailer for the film here (for some reason, it wouldn't let me embed it into this post).
 And if/when you have the opportunity, see the film itself – it definitely opens the doors for further conversation.